Geelong Independent

 The Geelong Independent is a local free weekly newspaper delivered to houses in the Geelong region in Victoria.

-The newspaper was first published on 31 October 1986 and was started by a group of local businessmen - mostly real estate agents and car yard salesmen - unhappy with the cost of advertising in existing local publications.
+The newspaper was founded in 1986, and was started by a group of local businessmen - mostly real estate agents and car yard salesmen - unhappy with the cost of advertising in existing local publications.
 They sold their share to the Star News Group managed by fourth generation owner, Paul Thomas, in the mid-2000s with a gradual takeover by the family owned newspaper company.

 The managing editor is Tony Galpin, a former senior journalist at the Independent before taking over as editor.
 He formerly worked on the Wimmera Mail Times.